etherkit/Si5351Arduino/README.md

 Changelog
 ---------
+* v1.1.2

+    Fix error where register 183 is not pre-loaded with correct value per AN619.
+Add define for SI5351_CRYSTAL_LOAD_0PF (undocumented in AN619 but present in the official ClockBuilder software).

 * v1.1.1

     Fix if statement eval error in set_clock_disable()

 * v1.1.0

     Added set_pll_input() method to allow toggling the PLL reference source for the Si5351C variant and added support to init() for different PLL reference frequencies from 10 to 100 MHz.